-A total of $20,000 is allocated annually to local non-profit organizations implementing initiatives that support the City of Saskatoon's strategic goal of Environmental Leadership.
-To be eligible for the grant, activities must relate to one of the following categories:
+Funding is available to non-profit organizations implementing initiatives that support the City of Saskatoon's strategic goal of Environmental Leadership.
+Initiatives prioritized for funding in 2020 include those that:

 - increase awareness and protection of our water resources;

 - reduce the amount of waste going to landfills;

 - provide learning opportunities that support the City's environmental goals.

 Please carefully review the program guidance document and prepare your application information prior to filling out the on-line form.
 The application process will not time-out; however, you will not be able to save your progress and return to it later.

 For more information please use the Contact Us section found on this page.

 Congratulations to the successful applicants of the 2019 Environmental Grant Program:

 - Relay Education ($8,000): to deliver the Plug in the Sun workshop to 500 Grade 4-7 students in Saskatoon, as part of the Kids World of Energy program.

 - Saskatoon Wildlife Federation ($8,000): to develop an interpretive centre near the Northeast Swale, in partnership with Meewasin and Swale Watchers of Saskatoon.